bkuhn/talks/LinuxFestNorthWest-2011/Compliance/compliance.markdown

 # Funding Crisis for Enforcement

-+ FSF had hoped to raise funds "certifying compliance".
++ FSF had hoped to raise funds &ldquo;certifying compliance&rdquo;.

 + You can't break even on this for less than $10,000/release.

-+ No one is willing to pay.
++ No one is willing to pay (still true today, AFAICT).

 + Those who'd know enough to buy services think they'll get away with violations anyway.